 The Movement God Metal Swing Set will fit in any backyard with a size of 10 feet or more.
 There’s a space for this swing set whether you have a small plot of grass near a garden or behind the pool.

 Adults are not permitted to utilize the set because each swing can only support 100lbs of weight.
-The swings are designed specifically for children aged 8 and under, as well as their companions, to enjoy for hours.
-The steel frame is corrosion resistant and will last for years in any conditions.
-As two-year warranty is given to give the buyer additional peace of mind.
+The swings are designed specifically for children aged 8 and under and their companions to enjoy for hours.
+The steel frame is corrosion resistant and will last for years in any condition.
+A two-year warranty is given to give the buyer additional peace of mind.

 XDP Recreation Camo Commander Swing Set